paretomansmartvotesim/paretomansmartvotesim.github.io/approval.md

 id = "election18"
 %}

-Compared approval to the way we vote now.
+Compare approval to the way we vote now.
 Right now, you can only choose one candidate when you go to vote, and that limits you.
 You can only say which candidate you like best. **Try it out below.** See that your opinion is limited to one candidate.

 {% include sim-test.html
 title = "Choose One"